SharePoint/sp-dev-training-spfx-getting-started/Demos/01-appcatalog/README.md

     ![Screenshot of the new SharePoint Admin Center](./../../Images/ex01-appcatalog-05b.png)

     > If you are taken to an app catalog site as shown in the following image, then your tenant already has an app catalog, created by someone previously.
-SharePoint Online tenancies can only have one app catalog.
 In this case, you can skip to the next step to create a developer site collection.
     >
     > ![Screenshot of a provisioned App Catalog](./../../Images/ex01-appcatalog-02.png)
     >